Greatest Literature banner

 This pattern makes sense to an extent.
 The ancient classics are revered while the Middle Ages are usually (and mistakenly) considered a period of stagnation, after which a rebirth led to an accelerating increase of literacy, learning and the arts.
 Today, claims about the death of books to the contrary, far more people than ever can and do read.

-More books were published in the twentieth century than all the previous centuries combined, and so it may be predicted that alongside the dross a higher number of great works might have been produced.
+More books were published since the twentieth century than in all the previous centuries combined, and so it may be predicted that alongside the dross a higher number of great works might have been produced.
 But are the past hundred years' books really better?

 Let's put it this way: they seem so to us who have lived in this period.
 Contemporary books seem more relevant, more connected to our lives, than works from prior centuries.
 This is to be expected of any period.